 Minsk Minsk City, Belarus Travel Guide

-If you have a short layover, focus on central landmarks easily accessible via metro or short taxi rides.
+If you possess a short layover, focus on central landmarks easily accessible via metro or short taxi journeys.

 Start at Independence Square, see the Red Church, and walk along Independence Avenue to October Square.
 Explore Trinity Hill and the Island of Tears, enjoying the historic ambiance.